langjam/jam0001/almibe/README.md

 This project requires a recent version of node/npm to be installed (developed on 7.20.3), see https://nodejs.org/en/download/

+After you first check out this code make sure you run:

+`npm install`

  * To run tests issue the following command:

 `npm t`